talha131/onCrashReboot/content/Fish Shell/fish-exit-status-of-last-command.md

-Title: Use Exit Status of Command in Fish Function
+Title: Use Exit Status of A Command in A Fish Shell Function
 Tags: fish, scripting, exit status
 Category: Fish Shell
 Date: 2019-09-15 21:17